727800350/note/cs/cxx_topic/concurrency.md

   - [talk is cheap, show me the code](#talk-is-cheap-show-me-the-code)

 # std::atomic
-[CppCon 2017: Fedor Pikus “C++ atomics, from basic to advanced.
-What do they really do?”]( https://www.youtube.com/watch?v=ZQFzMfHIxng)
+[CppCon 2017: Fedor Pikus "C++ atomics, from basic to advanced.
+What do they really do?"]( https://www.youtube.com/watch?v=ZQFzMfHIxng)

 What types can be made atomic?